modsim/hopsy/README.md

 git clone https://github.com/modsim/hopsy --recursive
 ```

-Note the `--recursive` option which is
+Note the `--recursive` option which is needed for hops.
-needed for hops, eigen and pybind11 submodules.

 Next, compile either a binary wheel using pip